 Most people are familiar with this aspect of an eye examination.
 It involves reading aloud lines of letters in gradually smaller sizes printed onto a chart called the Snellen Eye Chart.
 The official name for this part of the exam is a ‘visual acuity test’ and it measures the sharpness of your sight.

-You may also be asked to read the letters through different lenses to help determine if you need glasses and what prescription is required.
-For young children not yet able to read, your eye doctor will be able to provide an accessible alternative.
+You may also be asked to read the letters through different lenses to help determine if you need glasses and what prescription is required, making it easier to buy prescription glasses tailored to your vision needs.

 3. Check your colour vision